runtsang/runtsang.github.io/_publications/2025/2025-EMNLP.md

 pub_date:       "2025"

 abstract: >-
-  Considering deep neural networks as manifold mappers, the pretrain-then-fine-tune paradigm can be interpreted as a two-stage process: pretrain establishes a broad knowledge base, and fine-tune adjusts the model parameters to activate specific neural pathways to align with the target manifold.
-Although prior fine-tuning approaches demonstrate success, their rigid parameter space limits their ability to dynamically activate appropriate neural pathways, rendering them ill-equipped to adapt flexibly to the diverse and evolving data distributions.
-In light of this view, we propose a novel approach, Mixture of Expert Prompt Tuning (MEPT), as an effective and efficient manifold-mapping framework.
-MEPT leverages the Mixture of Experts architecture by integrating multiple prompt experts to adaptively learn diverse and non-stationary data distributions.
+  Considering deep neural networks as manifold mappers, the pretrain-then-fine-tune paradigm is a two-stage process: pretrain builds a broad knowledge base, and fine-tune adjusts parameters to activate specific neural pathways aligning with the target manifold.
+While prior fine-tuning approaches show success, their rigid parameter space limits dynamic pathway activation, making them less adaptable to diverse and evolving data.
+In this view, we propose Mixture of Expert Prompt Tuning (MEPT), an effective and efficient manifold-mapping framework that leverages multiple prompt experts to adaptively learn diverse and non-stationary data distributions.
 cover:          assets/images/paper/mept.jpg
 authors:
   - Runjia Zeng